shushcat/modernphilosophy/README.markdown

 For example, `pandoc -f markdown -t html5 --standalone --smart --toc -o modernphilosophy.html modernphilosophy.markdown` will convert modernphilosophy.markdown to a valid, unformatted HTML5 file (with a table of contents and smart quotation marks).
-The resulting file will be title "modernphilosophy.html"
+The resulting file will be titled "modernphilosophy.html"

 The `modernphilosophy.css` stylesheet can be included with the `-c`